Treatment Effect Bias from Sample Snooping: Blinding Outcomes is Neither Necessary nor Sufficient: Introduction

-Namely, we demonstrate that outcome blinding is not a sufficient safeguard for preventing bias, particularly in the context of guarantees for external decision makers.
-Even a blinded analyst can adaptively produce biased estimators, so long as some prior knowledge is available that links covariates to outcomes (see discussion in Section \ref{subsec:Problem-statement:-comparing}).
+Namely, we demonstrate that outcome blinding does not preclude analysts from fishing for desired results.
+Even a blinded analyst can produce intentionally biased estimators so long as some prior knowledge is available that links covariates to outcomes (see discussion in Section \ref{subsec:Problem-statement:-comparing}).
 We begin with a notation framework for comparing the biases of blinded and unblinded analysts.
-To form an initial, tractable model of analysts' behavior, we start by assuming that each analyst maliciously attempts to maximize their effect estimate by conditioning on variables with chance imbalances.
-We also assume that analysts are fully aware of the underlying relationships between covariates and outcomes in the population.
+To form an initial, tractable model of analysts' behavior, we start by assuming that analysts are fully aware of the underlying relationships between covariates and outcomes in the population.
 We then show that, in many scenarios, the resulting bias from blinded and unblinded analysts is on the same order of magnitude.
 In sufficiently large samples, the choices of these two analysts can even converge to each other.
-Building on this base case, we show that similar results hold for analysts that are not fully malicious, and instead have only mild tendencies towards self-interested choices.
-Likewise, we show that similar results hold for analysts who only have an approximate knowledge of the relationships between covariates and outcomes (Section \ref{sec:Analytical-comparisons-of}).
-We supplement these theoretical results with simulations of additional scenarios, which point to the same conclusion (Section \ref{sec:Simulated-comparisons-of}).
+Building on this base case, we show that similar results hold for analysts who only have an approximate knowledge of the relationships between covariates and outcomes (Section \ref{sec:Analytical-comparisons-of}).
+We supplement these theoretical results with simulations over a wide range of scenarios, which point to the same conclusion (Section \ref{sec:Simulated-comparisons-of}).

 To highlight that outcome blinding is not necessary for preventing bias, we discuss a sample partitioning method for estimating the average treatment effect on the controls (ATC) or the average treatment effect on the treated (ATT).
 This partitioning procedure avoids bias without ``throwing away'' any of the outcome data from any of the partitions, and without fully prespecifying all stages of the analysis (Section \ref{sec:Sample-partitioning}).
 We close with a discussion (Section \ref{sec:Discussion:-so-what?}).
 All proofs are provided in the supplementary materials.